EU response to drugs RSS

 - ensure the overall coherence of the EU drugs policy framework coordinate EU positions in international fora;

 - support cross-border projects in the illicit drugs field.

 Civil society, in particular non-governmental organisations (NGOs), is an important partner in the implementation of EU drugs policy.

-The Commission hosts the annual Civil Society Forum on Drugs and runs the European Action on Drugs (EAD), which is a platform designed to involve civil society in campaigns to raise awareness about drug use and abuse.
+The Commission hosts the annual Civil Society Forum on Drugs and run the European Action on Drugs (EAD), which was a platform designed to involve civil society in campaigns to raise awareness about drug use and abuse.

 EU countries have also agreed a number of legislative instruments to tackle illicit drugs at the EU level:

 - Council Decision on the information exchange, risk assessment and control of new psychoactive substances